WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 important that the only information communicated to the function involves data that is explicitly passed as arguments to the call, and that there is no possibility that the callee can side-effect the caller's state (by, for example, overwriting areas of linear memory).
+Nor can the caller side-effect the callee's state other than by invoking one of the callee's publicly exported APIs.

+>Note that the 'other' aspects of ownership -- such as who is responsible for
+>the code -- are also important but beyond the scope of this note.

 This limiting of trust is a vital enabler for the API ecosystem: if functionalities can be published and consumed with limited trust it makes it